ElectronicStructureLibrary/flook/README.md

 #### Compiling for one link ####

-flook can combine the libraries from 1. -- 4. into one library.
+flook can combine the libraries from 1. - 4. into one library.

 To do this simply call make with this command

     make liball

-which creates `libflook.a` in the top directory.
+which creates `libflookall.a` in the top directory.
 With this library you only need to link to flook.

 To link flook to your program the following can be used in a `Makefile`